yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 stoi2 = collections.defaultdict(lambda:-1, {v:k for k,v in enumerate(itos2)})
 ```

-The objective is to create an embedding matrix of size (vocab size x emd size) for the IMDB model, containing zeros, and replace the rows with the weights of the wikitext model if it is present in the wikitext vocab, so first we start by retreiving the embedding matrix of the wikitext model (`0.encoder.weight`), we then go through every one of the words in our IMDb vocabulary, and we are going to look it up in `stoi2` (string-to-integer for the wikitext103 vocabulary) and see the word is also a part of the wikitext vocab, if it isn't not we'll get -1, and if it is we'll get an index `r` >= 0, and we will just set that row of the embedding matrix to the weight which was stored inside the named element `0.encoder.weight`, and for the words not in wikitext vocab, we set their embedding rows to the mean of all the rows.
+The objective is to create an embedding matrix of size (vocab size x emd size) for the IMDB model, containing zeros, and replace the rows with the weights of the wikitext model if it is present in the wikitext vocab, so first we start by retrieving the embedding matrix of the wikitext model (`0.encoder.weight`), we then go through every one of the words in our IMDb vocabulary, and we are going to look it up in `stoi2` (string-to-integer for the wikitext103 vocabulary) and see the word is also a part of the wikitext vocab, if it isn't not we'll get -1, and if it is we'll get an index `r` >= 0, and we will just set that row of the embedding matrix to the weight which was stored inside the named element `0.encoder.weight`, and for the words not in wikitext vocab, we set their embedding rows to the mean of all the rows.

 ```python
 enc_wgts = to_np(wgts['0.encoder.weight'])